nav23040/alumni-website/README.md

 # Alumni website

-As server files contains confidential information so you can mail me to view the server files.
+Note: As server files contains confidential information so you can mail me to view the server files.

 ## Instructions To Run Locally